 If you are looking for a guide, Magical Trip has a half-day walking tour of Nara that is ideal to understand the culture and history of the ancient capital.
 The timing works well if you’re travelling from Kyoto or Osaka for the day.
 You’ll explore the most famous of the world heritage temples and shrines, walk through Nara Park, meet the friendly deer and discover a hidden 8th-century pyramid.

 An hour and 20 minutes headed west from Kyoto will have you at Okayama station.
 This city is home to another of the top three gardens in Japan known as Koraku-en.
 It’s a huge garden and absolutely stunning during sakura when it’s a very popular spot for sedate family hanami parties but it’s equally beautiful at other times of the year.

 The nearby Okayama castle forms part of the ‘borrowed scenery’ a common component of Japanese garden design and is well-integrated into this one.

 After exploring the castle and gardens an interesting option while in this part of the country would be to head to the rural Kibi Plains and hire a bicycle to explore the paths between the rice paddies, temples, shrines and historic burial mounds along the way.
 Catch the train (30 minutes) to either Soja or Bizen Ichinomiya to hire a cycle, it’s mostly on dedicated cycle paths and the cycle can be returned at the opposite station.

-This is no where near an exhaustive list of day trips from Kyoto but it’s a few of the ones we’ve done and really enjoyed for a variety of reasons.
-If you have your own favourites to add please comment below.
+This is not an exhaustive list of day trips from Kyoto but it’s a few of the ones we’ve done and they are all destinations we’ve really enjoyed for a variety of reasons plus they’re easy to get to using Japan’s efficient public transport system.
+If you have your own favourites we’d love to hear those too in the comments below.